• Skip to main content

 Make Gond ke ladoos

-• After you finish crushing the fried Gond and nuts, check if the flour mix is still warm.
+- After you finish crushing the fried Gond and nuts, check if the flour mix is still warm.
 If it is not, then reheat it on low flame stirring for a few minutes until the flour is warm to the touch.
-Switch off and stir in the powdered sugar, jaggery, crushed nuts, crushed Gond, cardamom powder and dried rose petals.
+Switch off and stir in the powdered sugar, jaggery, crushed nuts, crushed Gond, cardamom powder and dried rose petals.½ teaspoon cardamom powder, ½ teaspoon ground ginger, 2 tablespoons dried rose petals

-• Mix with a spoon and start making ladoos by grabbing a handful of the mixture and squeezing it tight first and then shaping them into balls inside your palm.
-The mixture will seem to be too dry but it will hold together.
-It took me close to a minute to shape one ball.
+- Mix with a spoon and start making ladoos while still warm by grabbing a handful of the mixture and squeezing it tight first and then shaping them into balls inside your palm.
+The mixture will seem to be dry but it will hold together.
+If it fails, then drizzle more ghee and try again.

 Store